NethServer/docs/administrator-manual/en/base_system.rst

 Let's Encrypt certificate can be disabled following these steps:

-1. Access the guilabel:`Server certificate` page, set as default the self-signed certificate or an uploaded one
+1. Access the :guilabel:`Server certificate` page, set as default the self-signed certificate or an uploaded one
 2. Open the shell and execute the following commands:

    ::